Transfers & partial transfers

 If you’re ready to transfer

-- Complete and post the following back to us at least 3 weeks before the transfer value guarantee deadline (or 6 weeks before if you are transferring APeCs and/or AVCs):
+4. Complete the remaining questions on your application and upload your completed Transfer Pack at least 3 weeks before the transfer value guarantee deadline (or 6 weeks before if you are transferring APeCs and/or AVCs).

-- If we receive your completed paperwork 3/6 weeks before the guarantee deadline.
-If we receive paperwork after this, we can’t guarantee that we’ll be able to process your request before your transfer quotation expires.
+2. We need to receive your completed paperwork 3 to 6 weeks before the guarantee deadline.
+If we receive your paperwork after this, we can’t guarantee that we’ll be able to process your request before your transfer quotation expires.
 This means your transfer value will no longer be guaranteed and it could go down in the future.

 How long will it take?